How to cook white asparagus, German style. Classic spargel recipe with quick and easy Hollandaise sauce (no-fail).

 What Goes Well with White Asparagus?

-- In Germany another favorite way to eat spargel is with ham (or prosciutto) and boiled potatoes, called Dampfkartoffeln.
+- In Germany another favorite way to eat Weisser spargel is with ham (or prosciutto) and boiled potatoes, called Dampfkartoffeln.
 Other potato preparation ideas that go alongside white asparagus include braised, roasted, pan-fried, mashed or potato dumplings.

 - White asparagus and ham is often drizzled with olive oil or a simple lemon butter sauce instead of the richer Hollandaise.
 To make it simply melt butter on very low heat and slowly stir in lemon juice, along with salt and pepper to taste for seasoning.